How to Build a PWA Document Scanner with Ionic Vue

 Safe area.

-The fullscreen scanner and document editor may be blocked by the status bar.
+The fullscreen scanner and cropper may be blocked by the status bar.
 We can set their top position to

 env(safe-area-inset-top)